LuanRoger/CouponTake/README.md

 ```
 Those keys will be copied to the container.

+### Build
-Before start check the .env file and change if needed.
+Before build check the .env file and change if needed.
 Back to the root of the project (```/CouponTake```), build and start all the services with Docker Compose:
 ```bash
 docker-compose up -d